The Fire Rainbow: Beautiful and Rare Circumhorizontal Arc

 If you are very lucky you may see a fire rainbow once or twice in your life.
-It sounds like it could be one of a series of children’s books – Harry Potter and the Fire Rainbow has a certain ring to it, but this phenomenon is not fiction.
-If you are in the right place and at the right time then a fire rainbow is something that you will remember witnessing forever.
+It sounds almost as if it could be the title of one of a series of children’s books – Harry Potter and the Fire Rainbow has a certain ring to it: but this phenomenon is not fiction.
+If you are in the right place and at the right time then a fire rainbow is something that you will remember.

 To name it properly, a fire rainbow is a circumhorizontal arc.
 It is also known as a circumhorizon arc but whichever you chose, scientists (and aficionados) call it a CHA.
 It is given its name because it looks as if a rainbow has spontaneously combusted as it made its way across the sky.
-It could even be suspected, perhaps, that some malign fairy or goblin has blown the rainbow up to stop some errant human discovering that elusive pot of gold at its end!
+One might even suspect that some malign fairy or goblin has blown the rainbow up to stop some errant human discovering that elusive pot of gold at its end...

-The real explanation behind a fire rainbow lies more in science text books than in a Brothers Grimm tale.
+However, the real explanation behind a fire rainbow lies more in science text books than in a Brothers Grimm tale.
 A CHA is a kind of halo – which is an optical phenomenon.
-These appear around the moon – or in this case the Sun.
-You have probably seen a halo yourself around a strong light source – take a look at street lights in the fog for example.
+These appear around the moon – or in this case the sun.
+You have probably seen a halo around a strong light source – take a look at street lights in the fog for example.

-Although there are many different types of optical halos, a CHA is caused by the refraction though ice crystals in cirrus clouds of light from the sun.
-Refraction happens when the speed of light is reduced inside a particular medium.
+Although there are many different types of optical halos, a CHA is caused by the refraction, though ice crystals in cirrus clouds, of light from the sun.
+Refraction happens when the speed of light is reduced inside a particular, slower medium.
 This particular refraction happens when light goes from air without cloud to air containing cloud.
 In this case it is vital that the cloud is cirrus in shape.

-A cirrus cloud is one of those thin, wispy ones, often with tufts sticking out like disheveled hair!
+A cirrus cloud is one of those thin, wispy ones, often with tufts sticking out like disheveled hair.
 They can be huge – covering so much of the sky that you cannot see where one ends and another begins.
-When they are a massive sheet they are called cirrostratus.
+When they appear as a massive sheet they are called cirrostratus.
 They are formed at enormous heights – over eight thousand meters.
-There is very little moisture at those heights and that’s why they are so skinny!
+There is very little moisture at those heights and that’s why they are so slim.

 So, what happens when light hits a cirrus cloud and what special conditions are needed to form a fire rainbow?
-The refraction of the light causes it to separate from its “white” form to its different components (which people call wavelengths).
-The person on the street would say that the light is bent out of shape and split up in to all the different colors that make it up.
-In other words, a rainbow – or in our case, a fire rainbow!
+The refraction of the light causes it to separate from its “white” form to its different components (which are called wavelengths).
+You could say that the light is bent out of shape and split up in to all the different colors that make it up.
+In other words, a rainbow – or in this case, a fire rainbow.

-So, why don’t we see fire rainbows as often as (its now more mundane!) cousin, the rainbow?
-For a start the sun has to be at least fifty eight degrees above the horizon for one to occur – and you have to be lucky enough to have cirrus clouds around at the same time!
-Because of the necessary height of the sun you will not see a fire rainbow north of fifty five degrees – and likewise further south of the magic fifty five degrees.
-You may occasionally see one if you are high up on a mountain further south or north, but it is not likely!
+So, why don’t we see fire rainbows as often as (its now more mundane) cousin, the rainbow?
+For a start the sun has to be at least fifty eight degrees above the horizon for one to occur – and you have to be lucky enough to have cirrus clouds around at the same time.
+As a result of the necessary height of the sun you will not see a fire rainbow north of fifty five degrees – and likewise further south of the magic fifty five degrees.
+You may occasionally see one if you are high up on a mountain further south or north, but it is unlikely.

-There is more!
+There is more.
 The ice crystals in the cirrus cloud have to be horizontal to refract the sun.
-If they are then the arc is formed.
-Ice crystals have six sides, meaning that they are hexagonal.
-The light goes in through one of the side faces of the crystal.
+If they are then an arc may be formed - if not, forget it.
+Ice crystals are hexagonal, meaning that they have six sides.
+The light goes in through one of the side faces of the crystal - let's say the top one.
 Then it is refracted and it leaves through the bottom horizontal face.
-Below is my rather poor attempt to reproduce the process in PowerPoint!

-So, if you are lucky enough to see this phenomenon, perhaps it is a good idea to make a wish!
-The conditions for a fire rainbow are so exact that it means that to see one is a rare sight indeed.
-When nature does us this sort of favor by giving us a gift such as this, then perhaps it is only right that we make a wish when we encounter it!
-It may not be very scientific, but to be honest, would you care?
+So, if you are lucky enough to see this phenomenon, perhaps it is a good idea to make a wish.
+After all, the conditions for a fire rainbow are so exact that it means that coming across one is a rare sight indeed.
+When nature gifts us this sort of favor, then perhaps it is only right that we make a wish when we encounter it.
+It may not be very scientific, but to be honest, if you saw one, would you care?